Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: CIFAR-10 with Synthetic Experts

 \paragraph{Redundant expert suite.} We construct $J$ synthetic experts with \emph{nested} correctness (Section~\ref{app:synth-ce}): a single latent $U\sim\mathrm{Uniform}(0,1)$ per sample determines all expert outcomes, with expert~$j$ correct iff $U<\alpha_j$ where $\alpha_j = 0.70 - 0.01\,j$.
 This ensures that the first~$8$ experts in a $J{=}32$ run are \emph{identical} to those in a $J{=}8$ run, so performance changes are attributable purely to the surrogate's response to added experts.

 \paragraph{Analysis.}

-\emph{The decoupled surrogate is the only method that improves on a standalone classifier.} At every~$J$, the decoupled surrogate achieves higher system accuracy than the classifier-only baseline: $+0.8$~pp at $J{=}8$, $+0.8$~pp at $J{=}16$, and $+1.1$~pp at $J{=}32$.
+\emph{The decoupled surrogate is the only method in our comparison that improves on a standalone classifier.} At every~$J$, the decoupled surrogate achieves higher system accuracy than the classifier-only baseline: $+0.8$~pp at $J{=}8$, $+0.8$~pp at $J{=}16$, and $+1.1$~pp at $J{=}32$.
 Every other L2D surrogate \emph{degrades} below the classifier-only baseline, confirming that the surrogate pathologies identified in the synthetic experiments (Sections~\ref{app:synth-ce}--\ref{app:synth-mao}) are not artefacts of the linear setting.

 \emph{The decoupled surrogate preserves classifier quality; other surrogates corrupt it.} The decoupled surrogate maintains classifier accuracy at $90.8$--$90.9\%$ across all~$J$, matching the classifier-only baseline.
-By contrast, A-SM drops from $83.1\%$ ($J{=}8$) to $68.0\%$ ($J{=}32$)---a $15$~pp collapse caused by expert gradients contaminating the class head through the shared softmax normalizer (Proposition~\ref{prop:asm-coupling}).
+By contrast, A-SM drops from $83.1\%$ ($J{=}8$) to $68.0\%$ ($J{=}32$)---a $15$~pp collapse consistent with expert gradients contaminating the class head through the shared softmax normalizer (Proposition~\ref{prop:asm-coupling}).
 OvA also degrades ($87.5\%\to 84.4\%$).
-This confirms that the decoupled surrogate's decoupled loss protects the classifier: the BCE expert loss trains only the expert head, leaving the class head free to learn optimal class probabilities.
+This supports the interpretation that the decoupled surrogate's decoupled loss protects the classifier: the BCE expert loss trains only the expert head, leaving the class head free to learn optimal class probabilities.

 \emph{For most baselines, deferral actively hurts.} When system accuracy falls \emph{below} classifier accuracy, routing decisions are destructive.
-At $J{=}8$, PiCCE achieves $88.8\%$ classifier accuracy but only $85.8\%$ system accuracy ($-3.0$~pp from deferral); Add.\ CE similarly loses $8.7$~pp. Both methods defer ${\ge}47\%$ of samples to experts with ${\approx}70\%$ accuracy---far worse than the classifier.
+At $J{=}8$, PiCCE achieves $88.8\%$ classifier accuracy but only $85.8\%$ system accuracy ($-3.0$~pp from deferral); Add.\ CE similarly loses $8.7$~pp. Both route a substantial share of samples (PiCCE $38.4\%$, Add.\ CE $47.1\%$) to experts with ${\approx}70\%$ accuracy---far worse than the classifier.

 \emph{Add.\ CE and A-SM degrade monotonically with~$J$.} Add.\ CE system accuracy drops from $81.5\%$ ($J{=}8$) to $71.2\%$ ($J{=}32$), matching the gradient amplification of Proposition~\ref{prop:additive-gradient}: the $(1{+}|\Jset|)$ factor grows with the redundant pool, pushing coverage down to $30.5\%$.
 A-SM shows a similar pattern ($86.0\%\to 78.3\%$), driven by the class--expert coupling of Proposition~\ref{prop:asm-coupling}.